Shop Now: On-Store Troubleshooting

 Locating the "theme.liquid" file.

-3. Scroll to the bottom of the code or use your finder to locate the closing body tag.
-Your On-Store checkout code should be directly above it.
+3. Scroll to the bottom of the code or use the finder tool to locate the closing body tag.
+The On-Store checkout code should be directly above it.

 • SpurIT Pre-Order